 Interpreting SAT Scores

-Help your students learn how to interpret their SAT score report and find out what the numbers mean.
-To view scores, students can sign in to their online score report.
+Help your students learn how to interpret their SAT score and find out what the numbers mean.
+To view scores, students can sign in to their online account.

 SAT Score Structure